AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 **Conversions appear lower than expected**

 If the report run date is fewer than 30 days after the end of the date range, conversions within the attribution window may not yet have been captured.
 Create a new report with a run date at least 30 days after the date range ends.

+## Next steps {#next-steps}

+Once you have reviewed your report, use the results to assess your campaign's delivery and, if you included attribution, its effectiveness in driving conversions.
+To evaluate different campaigns or time periods, create additional reports within the same project.
+For broader guidance on interpreting campaign performance metrics in Collaboration, refer to the [measure performance](../measure.md) guide.